quietlyecho/simple-chatgpt-cli/README.md

 # Instruction

-This is a simple CLI for using ChatGPT.
+This is a simple CLI program to use ChatGPT.

 ## Prerequisites